Sushrutha05/Sushrutha05/README.md

 - 👋 Hi, I’m @Sushrutha05
 - 👀 I’m interested in Tech
-- 🌱 I’m currently learning JavaScript and Ethical Hacking
+- 🌱 I’m currently learning JavaScript, Ethical Hacking and AWS
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me?
 LinkedIn or Github
 - 😄 Pronouns: He/Him